Contested probate & wills

 Disputes over the administration of an estate

 Even if a will is valid, disputes can arise.
 This could involve a dispute over who administers the estate, or how estate funds are invested.
 Many disputes can be readily resolved through negotiation, but if agreement cannot be reached it may be necessary to make an application to the court for specific directions.
 This can be an expensive process which may result in the overall value of the estate being reduced.

 Claims for financial provision under the Inheritance (Provision for Family & Dependants) Act 1975.

 Unlike some European countries, in English law there is a general rule of “freedom of testamentary disposition”.
-This means that you can leave what you want to who you want.
-However, this is not an absolute rule and the 1975 Act allows certain people to make claims for financial provision from an estate where the deceased failed to make provision in circumstances where it would have been reasonable to do so.
+This means you can leave what you want to who you want.
+However, this is not an absolute rule and the 1975 Act allows certain people to make claims for financial provision from an estate, where the deceased failed to make provision in circumstances where it would have been reasonable to do so.

 Disputes about trusts

-Disputes about trusts are wide ranging from disputes over the conduct of trustees and whether they have discharged their duties correctly; to disputes between the beneficiaries themselves.
-This is a highly complicated and specialised area which involves a number of different sources of law including the common law, the principles of equity and Acts of Parliament such as the Trustee Act 1925 and the Trustee Investment Act 1925.
+Disputes about trusts are wide ranging, from disputes over the conduct of trustees and whether they have discharged their duties correctly; to disputes between the beneficiaries themselves.
+This is a highly complicated and specialised area which involves a number of different sources of law including common law, the principles of equity and Acts of Parliament such as the Trustee Act 1925 and the Trustee Investment Act 1925.